| |

 If it’s your first time in Tuscany, you should plan on balancing your trip between the hustle and bustle of cities like Florence and Siena, and the slower life found in the Val d’Orcia and Volterra.

-The intention here is to give you the information you need to plan your own Tuscany itinerary.
+The intention here is to give you the information you need to plan your own trip to Tuscany.

 Keep in mind that we’re assuming you have one week in Tuscany in the main itinerary.
 If you have more or less time than that, we’ve got a section below the main itinerary with suggestions on what to do with more and less time (3-5 days, or 10+ days).